francoisgeorgy/led-cube-hardware/README.md

 Brackets and chassis design
 ---------------------------

-> **Warning**
+> [!WARNING]
-Please note: all mechanical dimensions are only valid for the LED panels I used.
-Other panels will most likely have different specifications, particularly regarding the location of the mounting holes.
-Measure your panels before you begin 3D printing and assembly.
+> Please note: all mechanical dimensions are only valid for the LED panels I used.
+Other panels will most likely have
+> different specifications, particularly regarding the location of the mounting holes.
+Measure your panels before you
+> begin 3D printing and assembly.

 There's an ongoing onShape design available [here](https://cad.onshape.com/documents/eb233c4f247d5269fe5ad74c/w/e5c8d36a0c3e44b3f1d693f6/e/4bf935a9030cdb6dc0eedcf4?renderMode=0&uiState=65ca1be860cfac3fed548dd4).